 Swamps and lakes make up almost a third of the park.

-Akagera national park is mainly composed of swamps, marshes, papyrus swamps, lakes woodlands grasslands and savannah plains making it rich in biodiversity and a very good habitat for wildlife.
+Akagera National Park is mainly composed of swamps, marshes, papyrus swamps, woodlands, lakes, grasslands, and savannah plains, making it rich in biodiversity and a very suitable habitat for wildlife.

 - Kids under 5 years – (free)